DrakeWood/MTG-Collection-Toolkit/README.md

 #### Usage

 1. Ensure Python 3.x and the `pandas` library are installed.
-2. Run the script using:
+2. Run the script using this command or launch in python from file explorer:

    ```sh
    python manabox_to_archidekt.py sample_manabox_export.csv output.csv